 As foot doctors, we do not treat knee, hip or back problems.
 But, if your feet are affecting how your body is aligned, contributing to causing the pain in your knees, hips, back or elsewhere, we can address your foot issues.
 Often, flat feet (or even high arched feet) can throw off the alignment of your body, contributing to pain in your knees, hips, or back.
 Dr. Nirenberg first became interested in becoming a podiatrist when his father’s knee pain was alleviated by wearing custom-made orthotics (arch supports).
 Our doctors are big believers in the power of custom-made orthotics to help you walk better and feel better.

 Many people have tired, achy feet or ankles and believe these foot problems are due to growing older.
 Although aging may contribute to tired, achy feet, often other causes contribute to feet and ankles becoming tired, achy or outright sore.
-Our foot doctors will start by examining your feet and by identifying the underlying problem or problems.
+Our Northwest Indiana foot doctor office podiatrists will start by examining your feet and by identifying the underlying problem or problems.
 Your feet will soon be on their way to feeling strong and pain free.